CyanGiant/sea-w30-uge/README.md

 ##### 12. Push the branch to the `origin` remote on GitHub

 ##### 13. Send a pull request from this branch to Code Fellows' `master` branch

+Survey Questions:
+  1. What parts of the worskhop today were awesome for your learning?
+  2. What parts of today's workshop could be improved for next time?
+  3. On a scale of 1-10 how likely are you to recommend this workshop to a friend?

+Survey Answers:
+  1. The parts of the workshop I found to be very helpful were the Git lessons.
+  2. I feel like there was a bit of rushing through the slides, and I found myself losing track later when doing the git practice - particularly merge, push & pull.  - But I confess I learn these skills through repetition
+  3. 9 - I have a few friends who could certainly use this knowledge, and have expressed interest in learning it.
+Due to doing the pre-work I did find the pre lunch information and set up a bit redudant, but I recognize the need for it.